projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

    would work for both pre-launched and post-launched VMs.

-ivshmem dm:
+ivshmem hv:
-   The ivshmem device model implements register virtualization and shared memory mapping.
-Will support notification/interrupt mechanism in future.
+   The ivshmem device model implements register virtualization and shared memory mapping in the hypervisor (not the acrn-dm).
+   Will support notification/interrupt mechanism in the future.

 ivshmem server:
    A daemon for inter-VM notification capability,
-   This is currently not implemented, so the inter-VM communication doesn't support a notification mechanism.
+   This is currently **not implemented**, so the inter-VM communication doesn't support a notification mechanism.

 Ivshmem Device Introduction